North Dakota State University: Central area

 The central area consists of the Shepperd Arena, many academic buildings, and the Quentin Burdick Building.
 The Engineering Complex was torn down in 2024 as part of a large construction project to modernize and boost the engineering department, the Richard Offerdahl '65 Engineering complex.
 It is expected to be completed in fall 2026.

 The Memorial Union is also in the central campus and serves students' social needs.
 It has several large rooms for presentations and functions.
 Several skyways connect the Union to other buildings on campus such as the Quentin Burdick Building.

 In 2014, NDSU began construction on the Science, Technology, Engineering, and Mathematics (STEM) building.
 It has been completed and renamed the A. Glenn Hill Center.

 North area

-Just north of the central area of campus is a large section that consists of academic buildings, residence halls, and dining centers.
+Just north of the central area of campus is a large section of academic buildings, residence halls, and dining centers.
 This area is punctuated by four identical residential high-rises surrounded by grassy quads, as well as two sand-volleyball courts and a basketball court.
 Between the high-rises a dining center serves their 1,000+ residents.
 Tunnels connect to the towers to ease travel in bad weather.
 To the east, another dining center serves other residence halls and their 1,000+ residents.
 In 2019, Catherine Cater hall opened as a coed dormitory.